7Bpencil/Game/README.md

 It was my first attempt to write a program that bigger than 200 LOC.
 The game is written from scratch (except FMOD audio engine) on .NET Framework.
 I was inexperienced and naive, so code is mostly dumb.
+Yet, some ideas are interesting - amount of blood, ammo cases, and bodies is basically unlimited.
-But I am thankful that this project happened - it showed me what is what in game dev.
+I am thankful that this project happened - it showed me what is what in game dev.

 Click on picture to watch gameplay:

 [![](pictures/thumbnail.png)](https://www.youtube.com/watch?v=kpBl_tBHNdA "gameplay video")

-### Build
+### Gameplay
-    use "dotnet cake" command to build
+Typical top-down shooter:
+* Bots spawn in waves; next wave spawns when previous is completely killed.
+* There are multiple types of bots with a different looks, weapons, and health/armor values.
+* At the start, you have only a shotgun, other weapons can be picked up.
+* Player's ammo is limited to one mag, so pick up another one from dead bodies.
+* Melee attack (katana) kills instantly.
+* Dash to avoid bullets
+* After a few survived waves you can move to the next layer (but the second level is unfinished).

+Guns are defined by mag capacity, rate of fire, recoil, bullet weight

+* Shotgun - pump-action shotgun, 8 rounds, high recoil, slow rate of fire, fires a light buckshot
+* SaigaFA - full-auto shotgun, 20 rounds, medium recoil, medium rate of fire, fires a light buckshot
+* MP6 - full auto SMG, 40 rounds, low recoil, high rate of fire, fires medium weight bullet
+* AK303 - full-auto rifle, 30 rounds, high recoil, medium rate of fire, fires heavy bullet - can penetrate walls

 ### Controls
 ~~~